wmcooper2/mario-quiz-game/README.md

 * Want to add player selection screen.
 * Add difficutly changes.
 The labels are there but nothing changes yet in the game.
 * Flow chart created here: https://whimsical.com/mario-quiz-game-UmbMmMaY6MUGTp341ngNJW
+* Adding different text files for the different items.
+If there is a question/problem you want to associate with an item, then you can add your own text. (ex, gamedata/redmushroomQuestions.txt)

 ### Screen Shots
 ![Title Screen](titleScreen.png)